- Things to Do

 3. Visit the Parksville Community Park, the jewel of Parksville, featuring a Lions Outdoor Gym, and plenty of space for beach volleyball and kite-flying.

 4. For a beautiful sunset stroll on a summer evening, walk along the Board Walk, suitable for pedestrians, wheelchairs and strollers, from The Beach Club Resort to the Parksville Community Park.
+Or take a sunset cruise with Haida Gold Ocean Adventures.

 5. From mid July to mid August, witness the sand creations during the Quality Foods Sand Sculpting Competition & Exhibition at the Parksville Community Park.